 In May 2020, during the COVID-19 pandemic, the state's unemployment rate was 13 percent.

-As of January 1, 2021, Texas has proved recoverable petroleum reserves of about 15.6 billion barrels of crude oil (44% of the known U.S. reserves) and 9.5 billion barrels of natural gas liquids.
+As of January 1, 2021, Texas had about 15.6 billion barrels of recoverable crude oil and 9.5 billion barrels of natural gas liquids.
+Texas is also a leader in natural gas production.

 In May 2021, the state legislature passed the Texas Heartbeat Act, which banned abortion from as early as six weeks of pregnancy, except to save the life of the mother.

-During February 13–17, 2021, Winter Storm Uri caused a major weather emergency in Texas, leading to historically high power usage, rolling blackouts, and a power crisis, leaving over 3 million Texans without power and over 4 million under boil-water notices.
+During February 13–17, 2021, Winter Storm Uri hit Texas, causing high power usage, rolling blackouts, and leaving millions without power and under boil-water notices.

-During the February 13–17, 2021 North American winter storm, rare arctic or polar air masses penetrated Texas, resulting in a crisis such as the 2021 Texas power crisis.
+During the February 13–17, 2021 North American winter storm, Arctic air masses penetrated Texas, resulting in the 2021 Texas power crisis.

 On August 25, 2022, a law took effect in Texas that made committing abortion at any stage of pregnancy a felony punishable by life in prison.